 Their new book’s collection includes Rob’s floral portrait techniques that go beyond any traditional approach.
 In the “Contact” series, the luminous flower petals actually touch the lens; in the “Wrapped” series, flowers are enfolded in black or white fabric to complement their geometric forms.
 Talks are often tailored to the type of audiences.

-Upcoming Free Virtual Talks:
+Upcoming Free Virtual and Live Author Talks